 Adaptive web design

-Adaptive web design (AWD) is an approach to web design that enables a website to adjust its content to the device’s width.
-It typically uses multiple fixed layout grids—when the system detects the browser size, it selects the layout most appropriate for the screen.
+Adaptive web design (AWD) is an approach that creates multiple versions of a website with tailored layouts, content, and features to fit specific device sizes.
+It uses multiple fixed layout grids—when the system detects the browser size, it selects the layout most appropriate for the screen.
+This provides highly tailored user experience.

-This lets you break free from the 960px (or 12-column) layout that was once standard.
-The idea behind it is to prepare more than one layout for every screen size, ranging from small handheld devices like phones and tablets all the way up to large desktop monitors.
+This approach lets you break free from the 960px (or 12-column) layout that was once standard.
+The idea behind it is to optimize layout and features for every screen size, ranging from small handheld devices like phones and tablets, all the way up to large desktop monitors.

 If you have certain users who use older, less capable mobile devices, then you should tailor a separate experience for them.
 With adaptive designs, you can utilize media queries to change the page’s layout according to the user’s device and browser.
 Whether it is making images more lightweight and lowering memory consumption, or resizing fonts and increasing readability — adaptive designs can handle anything you throw at them.